 |What is your name? ||I Ton Ndii? ||Na Ka Nga Tudda? |

 Familiarise yourself with the local culture and traditions.
-The Gambia is predominately a Muslim country so please dress modestly, especially away from the main resort areas.
-If a local festival is happening while you are there, take an interest and even join in.
-And be sure to try some local cuisine.
-Find out more about traditional food and drink in The Gambia here.
+The Gambia is predominately a Muslim country so it's respectful to dress modestly when away from the main resort areas.
+If a local festival is happening whilst you're there, why not go ahead and join in?
+The Gambian people will be delighted that you're interested to come and learn more.

-Act responsibly to protect the natural beauty and wildlife for future generations to enjoy.
-Never feed wild animals, including monkeys.
-There are many reasons why this should be discouraged, just one being that the monkeys come to see humans as a food source and become a problem for the local community.
+Acting responsibly helps to protect the natural beauty and wildlife for future generations to enjoy.
+We don't recommend that you feed any wild animals, including monkeys, due to the fact that they'll come to see humans as a food source and start to rely on being fed.
+This in turn can be become a problem for the local community.